-The members of the Company's Board of Directors as at 31 December 2023 and at the date of this report are presented on page 1.
-On 31 January 2023 and 30 November 2023 Mrs. Natalja Milovanova and Mr. Zhaslan Adilbaev respectively resigned from their positions as Directors of the Company and on 31 May 2023, 5 January 2024 and 22 January 2024 Mrs. Sandugash Aimanova, Mr. Ruslan Adilbaev and Mrs. Aliki Charalambidou Aresti respectively were appointed as Directors of the Company.
+The members of the Company's Board of Directors as at 31 December 2024 and at the date of this report are presented on page 1.
+On 5 January 2024 and 22 January 2024 Mr. Ruslan Adilbaev and Mrs. Aliki Charalambidou Aresti respectively were appointed as Directors of the Company.